dolph/recipes/gumbo.md

 Gumbo
 =====

-In a large enameled cast iron Dutch oven or large pot, heat 1 tablespoon of the vegetable oil over medium-high heat.

-- 1 tablespoon vegetable oil

-Add the sausage and cook until well browned, about 8 minutes.
+In a Dutch oven, over medium-high heat, cook until well browned, about 8 minutes:

+- 1 tablespoon canola oil
+- 1 pound smoked sausage, such as andouille or kielbasa, cut crosswise 1/2-inch thick pieces

 Remove the sausage with a slotted spoon and drain on paper towels.
 Set aside.

-- 1 pound smoked sausage, such as andouille or kielbasa, cut crosswise 1/2-inch thick pieces

 Season the chicken with the Essence and add in batches to the fat remaining in the pan.
 Cook over medium-high heat until well browned, 5 to 6 minutes.
 Remove the chicken from the pan, let cool, and then refrigerate until ready to use.